 Computing: IT Project

 In this subject students work on a real life problem in small teams.
 Each team analyses the information needs of users and develops working computational solutions.
-Teams analyse, design, implement and test a non-trivial IT system, developing and managing a project to deliver a quality IT product.
+Teams analyse, design, implement and test a non-trivial IT system developing and managing a project to deliver a quality IT product.

 Construction